 This shrimp fettuccine alfredo is as classic a pasta dish as it gets.
 Full of plump shrimp, freshly grated parmesan, and creamy sauce, it comes together in a short 30 minutes and rivals any Italian restaurant.

 Shrimp fettuccine alfredo is rich and light all at the same time.
 It’s the perfect summertime pasta.
-What’s better is that it is loved by kids and adults alike.
+What’s better is that it is loved by kids and adults alike, much like our easy shrimp linguine.
 Talk about a crowd-pleaser.

 While shrimp fettuccine alfredo is delicious, it’s typically expensive when you order it at a restaurant.
 But despite its decadent taste, it’s quite simple to make.
 Save yourself money by learning how to make it at home whenever a craving hits.